iifl-logo

 In pursuing the mission "to provide financial services to the unserved and underserved customers as a responsible mass market bank focused on building a sustainable tomorrow", the Bank has been balancing its dual objectives of "social" and "financial goals since its inception.
 "Responsible financing", "ethical values" and "transparency" in all its dealings with its customers, lenders, investors and employees have been the cornerstone of its operations.
 Transparency in the decision-making process has been providing comfort to all stakeholders, particularly the customers, lenders and investors.

-The Report on Corporate Governance for FY 2024-25 as per Regulation 34(3) read with Schedule V of the SEBI Listing Regulations forms part of the Annual Report for FY 2024-25.
+The Report on Corporate Governance for FY 2025-26 as per Regulation 34(3) read with Schedule V of the SEBI Listing Regulations forms part of the Annual Report for FY 2025-26.
 The disclosure as required under Section II of Part II of Schedule V of the Companies Act, 2013 have been provided under the heading of Remuneration of Directors in the aforesaid Corporate Governance Report.

 MANAGEMENT DISCUSSION AND ANALYSIS REPORT

-As required under Regulation 34 and Schedule V of SEBI Listing Regulations, the Management Discussion and Analysis Report forms part of the Annual Report for the FY 2024-25.
+As required under Regulation 34 and Schedule V of SEBI Listing Regulations, the Management Discussion and Analysis Report forms part of the Annual Report for the FY 2025-26.

 DISCLOSURE UNDER SECTION 22 OF THE SEXUAL HARASSMENT OF WOMEN AT WORKPLACE (PREVENTION, PROHIBITION AND REDRESSAL) ACT, 2013

 The Bank has a strict Prevention of Sexual Harassment ("POSH") Policy in accordance with the statutory requirements of the Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act, 2013.
-This Policy applies to all categories of employees of the Organisation, including permanent employees, permanent management, workmen, temporary employees, trainees (interns), consultants, advisers, ad hoc employees, daily wage earners, probationers, apprentices, contract employees, etc., at its workplace or visits to partner organisations.
-This Policy recognises the right of privacy of every individual and will strive to protect the privacy of the individuals involved and ensure that the complainant and the respondent are treated fairly.
+This Policy applies to all categories of employees of the Organisation, including permanent employees, permanent management, workmen, temporary employees, trainees (interns), consultants, advisers, ad hoc employees, daily wage earners, probationers, apprentices, contract employees, etc., at its workplace or visits to partner organizations.
+This Policy recognizes the right of privacy of every individual and will strive to protect the privacy of the individuals involved and ensure that the complainant and the respondent are treated fairly.
 The Policy ensures that the career interest of the parties involved in any proceedings under this Policy will not be adversely affected merely on account of the complaint made to the Internal Committee or any evidence provided in connection with any enquiry; however strict action will be taken against the Respondent if proven guilty post the enquiry process.

 Composition of Internal Committees

-The Bank has constituted Internal Committees (IC) in each of the regions For all administrative units/branches/regional offices of the Bank.
+The Bank has constituted Internal Committees (IC) in each of the regions for all administrative units/branches/regional offices of the Bank.
 All complaints of Sexual Harassment at the Workplace are enquired into by the IC having jurisdiction over the establishment where the Respondent is posted.
 The IC forwards a report of its findings to the Employer for action.
 Each Regional IC consists of the following members:

 Presiding Officer: who shall be a woman employed at a senior level in the region.